The Monterey Bay Fisheries Trust is working to ensure that our community has access to the West Coast groundfish trawl fishery for years to come.

 We do this by acquiring fishing rights (individual fishing quota and permits) and holding them in trust for the local fishing community.
 We lease our quota annually to fishermen, offering prioritized leasing and affordable lease rates to fishermen who land locally and participate in research and conservation.
 If you are a fisherman interested in leasing quota or the Trust's permit, please review the resources on this page or contact the Trust directly at (831) 233-3101.

-MBFT quota – 2017 quota held by MBFT and the City of Monterey.
+MBFT quota – 2018 quota held by MBFT and the City of Monterey as of January 1, 2018.

-Application Form – To be filled out by fishermen interested in leasing quota from the Trust.
+Online Application – To be filled out by fishermen interested in leasing quota from the Trust.

 FAQs for Fixed Gear Fisherman – Frequently asked questions for non-trawl fisherman interested in leasing IFQ.